Urban AgeShaping the future of global cities

 Urban Age has many different answers to this question.

 With numerous events, Urban Age has started to build an ever-growing global network of protagonists – architects and urban planners as well as the relevant municipal institutions and administrative authorities.
-One such event is the Urban Age conference, which has been taking place since 2005 and has been staged in New York, Shanghai, Mexico City, Johannesburg, Berlin, Mumbai, São Paolo, Istanbul, Chicago, Hong Kong, London, Rio de Janeiro, Delhi and, as part of the 2016 Biennale di Architettura, in Venice.
+One such event is the Urban Age conference, which has been taking place since 2005 and has been staged in New York, Shanghai, Mexico City, Johannesburg, Berlin, Mumbai, São Paolo, Istanbul, Chicago, Hong Kong, London, Rio de Janeiro, Delhi and, as part of the 2016 Biennale di Architettura, in Venice and last but not least 2018 in Addis Ababa.
 True to its motto “Think global, act local”, Urban Age always involves local actors.

-In April 2019, the two-year „Task Force“ programme has started: In cooperation between Urban Age and local experts, a task force – as a first example in Addis Ababa, Ethiopia – is currently developing interdisciplinary, research-informed proposals for an improved urbanisation and urban development process.
-In March 2020, the Task Force Athens was launched.
-As a partnership between the City of Athens and the Urban Age programme, it will address key priority areas in Athens’ urban development.
+In April 2019, the two-year "Task Force" project has started: Urban Age and local experts, – as first examples in Addis Ababa, Ethiopia and in Athens, Greece – are currently developing interdisciplinary, research-informed proposals for an improved urbanisation and urban development process.
+In Summer 2021, the Task Force Addis Ababa will present its final results.

-More up-to-date information about the Urban Age programme and its activities can be found on this website or here.
+More up-to-date information about Urban Age and its activities can be found on this website or here.